fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/relative-points.md

 that are derived from the fictitious [Donlon dataset](https://github.com/aixm/donlon/blob/master/Donlon.xml).
-The data is entirely fictitious, located somewhere in the middle of the Atlantic Ocean.
-The examples shall NEVER BE USED AS OPERATIONAL DATA.
+The data is entirely fictitious, located somewhere in the middle of the Atlantic Ocean. **The examples shall never be used as operational data**.

 ### Example of relative point in FIXM without position information